 By sitting up straight, with the spine erect, we transmute the energies of the physical body.
 Posture is important, especially as meditation deepens and lengthens.
 With the spine erect and the head balanced at the top of the spine, the life force is quickened and intensified as energies flood freely through the nerve system.
 In a position such as this, we cannot become worried, fretful, depressed or sleepy during our meditation.
 But if we slump the shoulders forward, we short-circuit the life energies.
 In a position such as this, it is easy to become depressed, to have mental arguments with oneself or another, or to experience unhappiness.
 So, learn to sit dynamically, relaxed and yet poised.
-The full-lotus position, with the right foot resting on the left thigh and the left foot above, resting on the right thigh, is the most stable posture to assume, hands resting in the lap, right hand on top, with the thumbs touching.
+The fulllotus position, with the right foot resting on the left thigh and the left foot above, resting on the right thigh, is the most stable posture to assume, hands resting in the lap, right hand on top, with the thumbs touching.

-Control Thinking with Your Breathing
+Control Thinking with Breathing

-he first observation you may have when thus seated for meditation is that thoughts are racing through the mind substance.
+The first observation you may have when thus seated for meditation is that thoughts are racing through the mind substance.
 You may become aware of many, many thoughts.
 Also the breath may be irregular.
-Therefore, the next step is to transmute breathing, in just the same way that proper attitude, preparation and posture transmuted the physical-instinctive energies.
-Through regulation of the breath, thoughts are stilled and awareness moves into an area of the mind which does not think, but conceives and intuits.
+Therefore, the next step is to transmute the energies from the intellectual area of the mind through proper breathing, in just the same way that proper attitude, preparation and posture transmuted the physicalinstinctive energies.
+Through regulation of the breath, thoughts are stilled and awareness moves into an area of the mind which does not think. but conceives and intuits.